-At this stage a very complicated process gets initialised.
-We can't describe in full that process for proprietary and security reasons, but here's what we can publicly post.
+At this stage, a very complicated process gets initiated.
+We can't go into detail about the process because of proprietary and security concerns, but here's what we can say publicly.
 Every creation gets uniquely identified with the use of serial cryptographic algorithms, validated timestamps and other security processes.
-The creation gets undeniably linked to its owners digital id and securely stored.
+The creation gets undeniably linked to its owner's digital id and securely and encrypted stored.